VedantMadane/vedantmadane.github.io/_posts/2026-04-02-shannon-communication-theory-sanskrit.md

 </details>

 <details>
-<summary>Conceptual mapping, retention strategy, and structural blueprint</summary>
+<summary>Conceptual mapping, retention strategy and structural blueprint</summary>
 <div class="prose-text">

 The extraction of core concepts from the mathematical theory of communication requires a rigorous filtering process to determine what components constitute the fundamental, immutable theory and what elements are merely illustrative, transient artifacts of the era in which the theory was initially published.1

-The retention strategy focuses on the mathematical axioms, statistical mechanics, and theorems that govern all forms of data transmission, whether biological, mechanical, or digital.1 Conversely, the elements slated for omission represent specific physical instantiations that have since been superseded by advanced hardware or are irrelevant to the pure mathematics of the system.
+The retention strategy focuses on the mathematical axioms, statistical mechanics and theorems that govern all forms of data transmission, whether biological, mechanical, or digital.1 Conversely, the elements slated for omission represent specific physical instantiations that have since been superseded by advanced hardware or are irrelevant to the pure mathematics of the system.

 **Core Concepts Deemed Fit for Keeping**

-1. **The General Communication System Architecture:** The abstract model comprising the information source, transmitter, channel, receiver, destination, and the perturbing noise source.1 This is the foundational topology of any system.
+1. **The General Communication System Architecture:** The abstract model comprising the information source, transmitter, channel, receiver, destination and the perturbing noise source.1 This is the foundational topology of any system.
 2. **The Logarithmic Measure of Information:** The quantification of choice and uncertainty using a logarithmic function, specifically the base-2 binary digit (bit), which structurally parallels the लघु (short) and गुरु (long) combinatorial matrices of classical Sanskrit prosody.1
 3. **Entropy and Stochastic Processes:** The mathematical quantification of information generation via Markov chains and ergodic sources.
-The central equation for discrete entropy, mathematically expressed as $H = -K \sum p_i \log p_i$, and its relationship to thermodynamic disorder and linguistic redundancy.1
+The central equation for discrete entropy, mathematically expressed as $H = -K \sum p_i \log p_i$ and its relationship to thermodynamic disorder and linguistic redundancy.1
-4. **Equivocation and Noisy Channel Capacity:** The mathematical definition of capacity $C = \max(H(x) - H_y(x))$, establishing the absolute limit of lossless compression and transmission over a noisy medium, and the necessity of error-correcting codes.1
+4. **Equivocation and Noisy Channel Capacity:** The mathematical definition of capacity $C = \max(H(x) - H_y(x))$, establishing the absolute limit of lossless compression and transmission over a noisy medium and the necessity of error-correcting codes.1
 5. **Continuous Channel Theorems:** The continuous entropy formulations and the Shannon-Hartley theorem defining the capacity of a continuous channel bounded by white thermal noise and average power limits: $C = W \log \frac{P+N}{N}$.1

 **Transient and Trite Elements Fit for Skipping**

-Shannon's original documentation includes numerous historical examples utilized solely for mid-20th-century contextualization.1 These include the specific geometric dimensions and storage capacities of punched cards, the operational mechanics of analog vocoder systems, specific word-frequency approximations of the English language (e.g., the exact probabilities of the digram "TH" or specific random text generations like "XFOML RXKHRJFFJUJ"), and the physical constraints of contemporary coaxial cables.1 Furthermore, specific hardware limitations regarding pulse-code modulation (PCM) relays and flip-flop circuits are deemed transient.1 These physical instantiations and language-specific statistical quirks are superseded by the overarching mathematics and are therefore omitted from the permanent Sanskrit codification.
+Shannon's original documentation includes numerous historical examples utilized solely for mid-20th-century contextualization.1 These include the specific geometric dimensions and storage capacities of punched cards, the operational mechanics of analog vocoder systems, specific word-frequency approximations of the English language (e.g., the exact probabilities of the digram "TH" or specific random text generations like "XFOML RXKHRJFFJUJ") and the physical constraints of contemporary coaxial cables.1 Furthermore, specific hardware limitations regarding pulse-code modulation (PCM) relays and flip-flop circuits are deemed transient.1 These physical instantiations and language-specific statistical quirks are superseded by the overarching mathematics and are therefore omitted from the permanent Sanskrit codification.

 **Estimation of Verses and Chapter Organization**